captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-She laughs in my man’s face.
+She laughs in my face.
 She plays the man.

 ---

-And I am nothing if she wins.
+I am nothing if she wins.
 She is my sister’s child.

 ---